kanyeishere/toxic-comment-classification/README.md

 ## Introdction of Notebooks:

-fine-tuned the pre-trained BERT model on the comments datase: bert_notebook.ipynb
+Fine-tuned the pre-trained BERT model on the comments datase: bert_notebook.ipynb

-Wihtout data augmentation and balanced weighted loss, our baseline of Bi-LSTM: glove_bi-lstm.ipynb
+Without data augmentation and balanced weighted loss, our baseline of Bi-LSTM: glove_bi-lstm.ipynb

 Apply balanced weighted loss on Bi-LSTM on binary classification task: glove_bi-lstm_binary.ipynb